 The Sheraton Lake Buena Vista is a nice hotel.

 I am not going to tell you that the Sheraton LBV is a five star resort.
 It is not, nor does it try to be.
 However, neither is the Swan/Dolphin, as my friend Robert at Milenomics can attest.
 What the Sheraton LBV is is solid.
 It is clean, fairly fresh, and is a place I would return.
 The Sheraton LBV also offers family sized suites with bunk beds, but I would book two rooms for more than four if I were using points as upgrades are never a guarantee.
-Two rooms at the Sheraton LBV are still half the price of one at the Swan/Dolphin.
+Rooms at the Sheraton LBV are half the price at the Swan/Dolphin.

 I want to give a shout out to the breakfast.
 While in some ways it was your typical 3.5 star hotel buffet, a couple of features stood out.
 For one, on weekends the hotel brings in a balloon artist who was making kids smile all over the restaurant.
 For another, the hotel offers a freshly made green juice as a complimentary beverage on their buffet.
 That is not something you normally see and more than made up for the industrial pastries.